The success or failure of a company, putting aside the random factor of luck, is at least 70% attributed to the founder.

 In increasingly globalized trade with closely interlinked economies, competition will only continue to intensify.
 To remain competitive, an entrepreneur has to make fewer mistakes then their competitors.

-When you and your competitors are both not making mistakes in certain processes, aim to execute just 10% better than competitors.
-In this long ploughing process of gradual improvement, you will slowly but surely emerge best in class.
+When you and your competitors are both not making mistakes in certain processes, aim to execute just 10% better than your competitors.
+In this tireless process of gradual improvement, you will slowly but surely emerge best in class.